When you buy a product through a link on our site, we may earn a commission. Learn More.

 Which Way Are You Going?

 Some states have regulations restricting the use of propane and butane camp stoves without a permit, so it’s smart to check for such regulations at your intended destination ahead of time.
 Also, keep altitude in mind.
 Butane does not work well at high elevations.
 Remember to check local regulations in order to dispose of used canisters properly.
 These are potentially flammable, and, in some places, considered hazardous waste.
 These canisters are difficult to recycle and often end up in landfills or littering the landscape.
 That’s why it’s absolutely important to adhere to the Leave No Trace rule and clean up after yourself.
-If disposal of containers is a concern for you, you may want to look into a camping wood stove instead.
+If disposal of containers is a concern for you, you may want to look into a camping wood stove, rocket stove, or solar camp stove instead.
 Alcohol camping stoves are also an option because although they create waste, the bottles are lighter and easier to transport than propane canisters.

 What’s the Weather?

 Your gas camp stove will be nothing more than a nice paperweight if the wind continually blows out the flame.
 You will also be hungry.
 An extra-powerful burner can help.
 Look for a gas camp stove with some type of built-in wind guard.

 Do NOT attempt to create your own wind guard close around your stove.
 Heat may build up around the fuel canister and you will risk explosion.